 Stratego is played in two phases.
 The setup phase is much faster than the actual playing phase that follows but just as important.
 One of the most crucial decisions you'll make is where to hide your flag.
-Here's a rundown of your options, and the pros and cons of each:
+Here's a rundown of your options, along with the pros and cons of each.

 Unless the enemy eliminates most of your back row, your corner flag is only vulnerable to a direct frontal assault, so it is easy to stack powerful defense there.
 And finally, if your opponent happens to focus forces on the wrong side of the board, your flag will be safe for a while.